John-Kostick/vzome-sharing/_posts/2022-04-06-30-gon-field-geodesicvZome-09-01-05.md

   <img src="https://John-Kostick.github.io/vzome-sharing/2022/03/21/12-50-59-60-gon field-Paraboloid dome/60-gon field-Paraboloid dome.png" />
 </vzome-viewer>

 Geodesic domes are certainly impressive and inspiring.
 In my explorations of them, though, I became aware of some of the limitations and disadvantages of their application for habitation.
 In this [article](https://en.wikipedia.org/wiki/Geodesic_dome), there is a critique of these limitations, which I find accurate.
-I would add, though, that one apect that can address some of the issues mentioned is orientation.
+I would add, though, that one aspect that can address some of the issues mentioned is orientation.
 Many domes I have seen are oriented with a fivefold axis as vertical.
 By orienting with a 2-fold axis as vertical, it becomes easier to integrate  with more standard xyz coordinated structures and plans, and more natural to inhabit.
 We do, after all, have an anatomy that is 2-fold, or bilateral, with paired hands, eyes, a front and back, up and down, etc.  This model is an example of how a geodesic form can be adjoined with a conventional kind of building that facilitates partitioning for amenites, utility spaces, etc., and allows for window selection and placement to be more standard.
 This particular interior surface of the dome accomodates insulation, wiring, and relative ease of finishing.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2022/02/12/20-13-26-Geodesic-on-cube-vZome/Geodesic-on-cube-vZome.vZome" >